WHY USE A FULL WAVE HORIZONTAL LOOP INSTEAD OF A DIPOLE ON 160, 80, 75, 60 and 40 METERS? (Rev 6/2017)

 The theoretical length for a full wave loop is:

-This works out to a total length of wire of 500 Feet.
-This is available as
+This works out to a total length of wire of about 529 Feet at 1.9 MHz.
+This wire is available as

 black insulation for stealth.
 The wire will not cut to formula length